VictorL-Santos/TinkerCadProjects/README.md

 * The LEDs will respond to the distance of the Sensor.
 * When the distance were bigger than two hundred centimeters, a Green LED will turn on.
 *
-* All LEDs flash simultaneously 3 times.
-* The LEDs light up in an orderly fashion and remain lit.
-* when the last led is on, the leds turn off from back to front.
-* All LEDs flash simultaneously 3 times.

 ### Project structure
 ![physical config](ProximitySensor/t725.png)